Pheidole pallidula – Colony with Queen and Workers

 5. No "boost" (addition of brood or external workers to sell colonies faster),

-6. Delivery guaranteed in good health: partial refund in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours), 7.
+6. Guaranteed delivery in good health: partial refund in case of loss of workers, full refund in case of loss of the queen (if delivered within 48 hours),

-Shipping possible from -12°C to + 40°C thanks to our optional isothermal packaging,
+7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,

 8. Species present in France, non-invasive and not threatened,